MohitGoel92/Microsoft-Excel/README.md

 **Note:** If Excel shows a green triangle at the top left corner of the cell, that means Excel is unsure whether to classify the cell contents as a number or string.
 This can be resolved by clicking the triangle and setting it to numerical or string.

+**Note:** Dates are treated as numerical data, therefore they will be right aligned.